mahdiatubly/Full_DevOps_RoadMap/Linux.md

 - You can use -r with grep to search in all files in a directory and -i to neglect the case of the word.

+- /etc:  is a commonplace location to store system files that are used by your operating system.

+- /var: This folder stores data that is frequently accessed or written by services or applications running on the system.
+For example, log files from running services and applications are written here (/var/log), or other data that is not necessarily associated with a specific user (i.e., databases and the like).

+- /root: the /root folder is actually the home for the "root" system user.

+- /tmp: This is a unique root directory found on a Linux install.
+Short for "temporary", the /tmp directory is volatile and is used to store data that is only needed to be accessed once or twice.
+Similar to the memory on your computer, once the computer is restarted, the contents of this folder are cleared out.

+What's useful for us in pentesting is that any user can write to this folder by default.
+Meaning once we have access to a machine, it serves as a good place to store things like our enumeration scripts.

 - To forward an error message into a file:

         $.....................
 2> [error.txt]